Trainee Positions At Royal Brisbane & Women's Hospital

 Junior Staff Positions In Neurology

 Two Advanced Training Registrars accredited as core training.
 One clinical position (accredited as RACP non-core advanced training) for a third year trainee or other non-core year trainee.
-One non-training (Basic Trainee) Registrar Two resident medical officer positions Three roles above - Senior registrars in Stroke, Epilepsy and Movement Disorders/Neuromuscular (mixed role)
+One non-training (Basic Trainee or General Medical AT) Registrar Two resident medical officer positions and two PHOs Three roles above - Senior registrars/fellows in Telestroke, Epilepsy, sometimes Neuromuscular and Movement Disorders

 Trainee Responsibilities